Chapter 15 - Prelude to the Last Dance?

 Into the World of Cancer Treatment

 Getting ready for my second operation, Dr. Kim wanted me to take a drug called Lupron.
 It was used to treat prostate cancer.
 Even though we were taking my prostate out, there had been a tiny spot on my left hip bone in one of the scans.
 Dr. Kim was sure it was just an artifact of the scan, but if it went away after taking Lupron, then it was something else.
 And not something good.
 Lupron was a fairly heavy duty drug with lots of possible side effects.
 It was scary reading other people’s comments online.
 But I had set this time up to get ready for the surgery so I plunged ahead.
 Thankfully, at that time, I did not have a huge reaction to it, other than some fatigue.
-Later there would be more, but for the time being my fears about not being able to work turned out to be not true.
+Later there would be more, but for the time being my fears about not being able to work turned out not to be true.

 Lupron® is an “antineoplastic agent”, meaning that it is a cancer chemotherapy drug.
 Like all antineoplastics, Lupron® is harmful to both cancerous and non-cancerous cells — particularly to pregnant women and developing fetuses.